EU-27 (2025)

 This indicator tracks eu employment rate by country across EU member states, published by Eurostat.
 The data covers EU-27 member states at annual frequency and uses harmonised methodology to ensure comparability across all member states.

-The most recent observation covers 2024.
+The most recent observation covers 2025.
 Eurostat typically publishes this series with a lag of several months after the reference period.
-Data is updated annual.
+Updated annual.

-Structural differences in labour market institutions, economic composition, demographic trends, and national policy frameworks drive divergence across member states.
-Netherlands (83.5) and Italy (67.1) represent the extremes of a 16.4-point spread within the bloc.
+Structural differences in labour market institutions, collective bargaining coverage, employment protection legislation, sectoral composition, and social security system design drive divergence across member states.
+Malta (83.6) and Italy (67.6) represent the extremes of a 16.0-point spread within the bloc.